textpattern/textpattern.github.io/.github/ISSUE_TEMPLATE/propose-new-page.md

 ---

-Existing page...
-{add full url here if a page should be revised for proposal, otherwise remove}

-Proposed title and location of new page...
-{add full url here}
+{add full/absolute url here based on proposed title}

-## Situation/Scenario for proposal
+## Explanation for proposal

-{Propose here}

-## Value

-{Justify here}
+{Propose/explain here}

 ## Resources to consider for draft
 Add information text and link